c2vi/dipl/src/implementing-mize.typ

   //- incoperating all the learnings from that... we now look at the latest implementation attempt, that will hopefully stand the test of time.

+== Topology

+=== How it's implemented
+// talk about how from a theoretical standpoint and how it's implemented is peer-to-peer connections of instances

+=== Practically Speaking...
+// TODO: better title

+// talk about how you would from a practical standpoint

 == Portability

 //Before this commit: a16c2f92217c79445650ce1ce2e8ef6391e849c3 mize would be a server, and have client implementations in many languages.
 Most importantly js for the browser, Python for quick programs and C for a small embedded client for uCs.